 The Company accounts for business combinations using the acquisition method of accounting.
 The acquisition method of accounting requires that purchase price, including the fair value of contingent consideration, of the acquisition be allocated to the assets acquired and liabilities assumed using the fair values determined by management as of the acquisition date.
 The method for determining relative fair value varied depending on the type of asset or liability and involved management making significant estimates related to assumptions such as future growth rates used to produce financial projections and the selection of unobservable inputs and other assumptions.
 The inputs used in establishing the fair value are in most cases unobservable and reflect the Company's own judgments about the assumptions market participants would use in pricing the assets acquired and liabilities assumed.
-Contingent consideration is recorded as part of the purchase price when such contingent consideration is neoting employment is recorded as compensation expense.
-Payments made for contingent consideration recorded as part of an acquisition's purchase price are reflected as financing activities in the Company's Consolidated Statements of Cash Flows.
+Contingent consideration is recorded as part of the purchase price when such contingent consideration is not based on continuing employment is recorded as compensation expense.
+Payments made for contingent consideration for a spiric are reflected as financing activities in the Company's Consolidated Statements of Cash Flows.